AntoineGanne/Template_p5_video_recording/README.md

 Simply open index.html

-Recording parameters are a the start of sketch.js
+Recording parameters are at the start of sketch.js